Vizzuality/front-end-code-challenge/README.md

 ![Legend component which is composed of several items, each one with settings such as a toggle button, an info button and a button to collapse the item](assets/images/legend.png)

+## Instruction for completing and submitting the challenge:

+First thing first.
+This coding challenge is about creating a space for you to share with us how you work and reason, what things you care about when doing coding work, and how you approach problem solving.
+As such, through this challenge we are not expecting to check if you know the finest algorithms, have all the right answers to a given situation or if you are the best coder in the world.
+We believe there are no right or wrong answers, so please make yourself comfortable and focus on what you know best.

+**Please submit your ideas to us in 1 week (max).** This will give us enough time to review your challenge with the rest of the team before the next interview.
+During this interview we will take some time to explore together your coding challenge submission, and will ask you any clarifying questions we might have.

+Based on previous candidate experiences, we believe **it will take you between 6 and 10 hours to complete the challenge.** If you see yourself allocating a lot more than that, you are including too much and/or overcomplicating it :)

 ## Objective

 To complete this code challenge, you will need to set up a simple React-based web application and implement the Legend component from above.
 In a real world scenario, this component would be attached to a map, and part of a more extensive flow, but for the recruitment purpose, you will focus only this bit.

 #### DATA